prince-wayne/portfolio-2.2/Developer Notes/Daily Updates.md

 ### 2025-07-23 (Wednesday)

-We updated the logic for dots to realise it wouldn't work with our current count of projects, 5 displayed, size for 1440 laptop 3 cards, 2 clicks to cycle, So four dots with the active state being based on the middle card makes the active dot jump everywhere which might confuse the user.
+We updated the logic for dots to realise it wouldn't work with our current count of projects, 5 cards total, size for 1440 laptop 3 cards, 2 clicks to cycle, So four dots with the active state being based on the middle card makes the active dot jump everywhere which might confuse the user.

 our solution for later development (upcoming break)